wp-plugins/microblog-poster/readme.txt

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")

-Please note that only real personal Facebook accounts have permissions to create an App.
+Please note that only real personal facebook accounts have permissions to create an App.
-Business accounts can't manage Facebook Apps.
+Business accounts can't manage facebook Apps.

-    1. Please go at this Url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
+    1. Please go at this url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
-    Note: If you can't click on 'Create new App', you need first to 'Register as a Developer'.
+    Note: If you can't click on 'Create new App', you need first to 'Register as a developer'.
     Then the creation of new App will be available.

     2. Fill in your 'App Name' and click continue.

-    3. Enter the required Security Check.
+    3. Enter the required security check.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
     Then click 'Add Platform' and choose 'Website'.

-    5. In the field 'Site Url' enter your blog Url.
+    5. In the field 'Site Url' enter your blog url.
     (example: http://mydomain.com)
     Save Changes.

     6. Make your App Live by browsing to 'Status & Review'.

-    7. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social Accounts Section.
+    7. Copy your 'App ID' and 'App Secret' and configure your facebook account in MicroblogPoster's Social Accounts Section.

     8. Follow the link provided by MicroblogPoster to authorize your App